 In 1942 most of Plum Island became part of the Parker River Wildlife Refuge, one of America’s first national seashores.
 The southern tip of Plum Island where the old Salt Factory and the Ipswich Bluffs Hotel once stood is now Sandy Point State Reservation.

 Plum Island - The General Court on October 17, 1649 divided Plum Island among three towns, granted to Ipswich 2/5, Newbury 2/5, and Rowley 1/5.
 The salt marsh hay, sand, and wildlife were valuable assets to the towns.
-In the late 1800’s summer and resort communities sprung up at the northern […] History of Plum Island - The General Court took action on October 17th 1649: "Upon the petition of Newbury, this Court thinketh meete to give & grant Plum Island to Ipswich two parts, Newbury two parts & Rowley to have one fifth part."
+History of Plum Island - The General Court took action on October 17th 1649: "Upon the petition of Newbury, this Court thinketh meete to give & grant Plum Island to Ipswich two parts, Newbury two parts & Rowley to have one fifth part."
 The Northern End of Plum Island - Nancy Virginia Weare spent 33 years at her family’s summer camp at Plum Island.
 After the Parker River Wildlife Refuge was established, she moved to a home on Great Neck in Ipswich overlooking the island.
 In 1993, after Nancy retired, she wrote “Plum Island: The Way It Was.”
-The Early History of Plum Island - Nancy Virginia Weare spent 33 years at her family’s summer camp was at Plum Island.
-After the Parker River Wildlife Refuge was established, she moved to a home on Great Neck in Ipswich overlooking Plum Island.
-Nancy was a member of The Ipswich Historical Society, The Museum of Old […]
+The Early History of Plum Island - Nancy Virginia Weare spent 33 years at her family's summer camp at Plum Island.
+The book is reprinted on this site with permission.